 City or County Building Codes

-Determining how many layers of roofing material your home or business currently has is at the top of the list of things to do.
+Determining how many layers of roofing material installed on your home or business is at the top of the list of things to do.
 There was a time, in the past, when multiple layers of asphalt roofing material were allowed.
 Today, most cities only allow no more than two layers of asphalt material.

 For the most part, the average lifespan for an asphalt shingled roof ranges from 15 to 25 years.
-How well the material holds up depends on the shingle type as well as the region where you live.
+How well the material holds up depends on the types of shingles as well as the region where you live.

 Some roofing materials are better suited to particular areas of the country than others.
 Asphalt is well-known as a durable and long-lasting material but inclement weather and aging of the material can impact and affect its life expectancy.

 Issues to look for when inspecting the roof include signs of aging such as the loss of asphalt granules and curling at the edges of the shingles.
-If the roof is showing signs of leaking, this is important to know as the issue(s) causing the leaks are usually due to a breakdown in the roofing system.
+If the roof is showing signs of a leaking roof, this is important to know as the issue(s) causing the leaks are usually due to a breakdown in the roofing system.

 Areas around vent flashings, roof vents, chimneys, and skylights along with inclement weather creating ice dams, interior condensation, or heavy wind and rain can also play a part in creating roof leaks.